 Even though the soundstage isn’t particularly vast, the SI201 presents an impressive amount of dimension for the price.
 The sense of height stood out more than depth, making instrument placement on the vertical axis feel way above my head.
 So, although you can’t call it a genuinely holographic experience, the soundstage does add some 3D-ness to the track.

 If you’re looking for no-nonsense, everyday earbuds with a lightning connection and more effective sound isolation than the Apple earphones, the SI201 is a fun choice.
 Ample bass, crispy highs and dynamic vocals make the SI201 perfect for all modern genres.
 And Bob Dylan sounds pretty good too.

-You can find these buds for the best price here:
+You can find these sound isolating buds for the best price here: